 In keeping with the majority of schools in Switzerland, GES does not have a formal school uniform.
 We encourage children to dress suitably for the activities of a busy school day with sensible shoes and comfortable seasonal clothing.

 For those families who favour an element of uniform we sell a coloured polo shirt with the school logo – the colour depends on the house to which your child is allocated.
 When we take children off-site on trips and visits we require all children to wear either their gym polo shirt or coloured house polo shirt and school sweatshirt.

-Our after school care facility, otherwise known as The LOL Club, aims to provide a secure, welcoming, personalised facility for children whose parents are unable to collect them at the end of the school day, or whose siblings are engaged in an activity.
+Our after school care facility, also known as the LOL Club, aims to provide a secure, welcoming, personalised facility for children whose parents are unable to collect them at the end of the school day, or whose siblings are engaged in an after-school activity.

-After School Care is headed by Tanya Lain, assisted by Sandra Cameron, Nércia Silva and Rebecca Mackenzie.
+After School Care is headed by Megan White, assisted by Rita Butler and Nercia Blondeau.

 The team help the children with their homework and offer interesting and varied activities every day, including theme-based painting, drawing, board and outdoor games, songs, stories, dancing, cooking and computing.

 The service runs on school days from 15:30 to 18:00, except on Wednesdays when it runs all afternoon, from 12:30 until 18:00.